This guide outlines how to:

 What are Contributing Factors to Chemical Spills in the Workplace?

-Consider the following workplace scenarios where an avoidable chemical spill occurs due to various possible contributing factors.
+Consider the following workplace scenarios where an avoidable minor chemical spill could occur due to various possible contributing factors.

 SPILL SCENARIO | POSSIBLE CONTRIBUTING FACTORS |